-The toys presented are in no particular order and are not made by a specific toy company.
+The toys in this article are in no particular order and are not made by a specific toy company.

 They are general categories such as blocks, vehicles, etc.